Built-in ToolsUnit Testing

 Unit Testing Your Server

 The @colyseus/testing package provides utility methods for testing your Colyseus application.
-It uses the JavaScript SDK to simulate client connections and send messages to the server.
+It simulates client connections and message exchange using the JavaScript SDK, so you can validate both server and client behavior in a single test.

-Use it with your favorite testing framework, such as Mocha, or Jest.
+Use it with your favorite testing framework, such as Vitest, Mocha, or Jest.

 App.test.ts